schmaustech/assisted-installer-pxe-blog/README.md

 EOF
 ~~~

-Now let's apply the cluster imageset to the cluster:
+Next we will apply the cluster imageset to the hub cluster:

 ~~~bash
 $ oc create -f ~/kni20-clusterimageset.yaml
 clusterimageset.hive.openshift.io/openshift-v4.10.16 created
 ~~~

-Next we need to create a mirror config which tells the assisted image service where to get the images from, since I am using a prerelease version.
+Then we need to define a mirror config which tells the assisted image service where to get the images from, since I am using a prerelease version of Red Hat Advanced Cluster Management.
 This step should not be needed when the release goes GA.
 However it should be noted this step would be needed if performing a disconnected installation since we would need to tell the discovery ISO where to pull the images from if using a local registry.
 Let's create the configuration using the below:

 ~~~bash
 $ cat << EOF > ~/kni20-mirror-config.yaml